shaharyakir/tontutorials/03-client/index.md

 After connecting, increment the counter and watch its value change.

+## Step 9 - Publish to Github pages

+Follow the vite publish to [github pages tutorial](https://vitejs.dev/guide/static-deploy.html#github-pages)

+Take note of your github pages URL, such as `https://my-user.github.io/my-repo`

-## Step 9 - Add the Telegram Web App SDK
+## Step 10 - Add the Telegram Web App SDK

 Add the Telegram Web App SDK, so we can get theming properties from Telegram.
 In your index.html file, under the <head> tag, add: